 An intuitive approach to addressing the scene summarization task involves adopting video summarization techniques.
-There have been conventional techniques, such as a color-based scene change detection python library PySceneDetect~\cite{pyscenedetect2017}, and contemporary deep learning approaches like DR-DSN~\cite{zhou2018deep} and CA-SUM~\cite{apostolidis2022summarizing} which aims to condense extensive video content while preserving essential elements.
-Although suitable for certain contexts, these approaches prove suboptimal for the task of scene summarization.
-Scene summarization highlights cohesive visual and spatial data, contrasting with existing video summarization methods primarily designed for user-edited and plot-oriented videos.
-These video summarization methods are not optimized to exploit this inherent coherence.
-The lack of efficient ways to conduct scene summarization underscores the need for innovative techniques that condense frames in space to achieve the quality of scene summaries.
+There have been conventional techniques, such as a color-based scene change detection python library PySceneDetect~\cite{pyscenedetect2017}, and contemporary deep learning approaches like DR-DSN~\cite{zhou2018deep} and CA-SUM~\cite{apostolidis2022summarizing} which aims to condense extensive video content while preserving visual keyframes.
+However, these conventional techniques fail to utilize \textit{spatial information} and do not provide a \textit{holistic understanding} of the video as a continuous trajectory.

-Our innovation resides prominently within the keyframe selection and ground truth supervision.
-In contrast to conventional practices that often rely on centroid-based\cite{de2011vsumm} or color histogram-driven\cite{ejaz2012adaptive} techniques for keyframe identification, our approach can retrieve $K$ keyframes from $K$ large-sized clusters without taking into account the memory issue.
-In summary, the primary contributions of this paper can be summarized as follows:

-\begin{itemize} \item We propose the scene summarization task with a specific emphasis on enhancing the spatial diversity of keyframes from scene videos, aiming to deliver more concise and spatially diverse video summaries. \item We introduce the two-stage framework SceneSum, where the first stage involves utilizing clustering to segment a long trajectory into multiple clusters.
-In the second stage, we employ an autoencoder-decoder structure and contrastive learning loss to generate spatially diverse keyframes within scenes.
-Additionally, our framework offers the flexibility to incorporate ground truth trajectories for supervising the keyframe selection process. \item We conduct an ablation study, demonstrating that Visual Place Recognition (VPR) features for clustering outperforms traditional image features in the context of scene summarization tasks.
-Additionally, for large clusters, we devise a cluster sampling process that ensures the global feature of the cluster is sufficiently representative while mitigating GPU memory limitation.

-\item Our approach demonstrates superior performance in the context of scene summarization, greatly surpassing the efficacy of common video summarization methodologies.